our Focus

 A study reported in August 2022 showed taking a common antibiotic for a short time as soon as possible after sexual exposure to bacterial infections (STI's) appears to be effective in reducing the likelihood of transmission of gonorrhea, chlamydia and syphilis.

-*Doc Lee's Opinion The studies on this preventive treatment are not definitive.
-But this study showed the use of 200 mg of doxycycline within at most 72 hours after exposure (post-exposure prophylaxis or PEP) reduced the overall incidence of STIs by half.
+*Doc Lee's Opinion on (post-exposure prophylaxis or PEP) The studies on this preventive treatment for bacterial infections are not definitive.
+This study showed the use of 200 mg of doxycycline within at most 72 hours after exposure reduced the overall incidence of STIs by half.
 This study included 554 Men who have sex with men.
 Infections occurred in 10.3% of doxy recipients and 29% of the placebo (no treatment) group.
 Initially it looks like the medicines reduce infections by about half.
 Protection appears to work best for gonorrhea, followed by chlamydia and syphilis.

-*Doc Lee's Opinion The studies on this preventive treatment are not definitive.
-But this study showed the use of 200 mg of doxycycline within at most 72 hours after exposure (post-exposure prophylaxis or PEP) reduced the overall incidence of STIs by half.
+*Doc Lee's Opinion on (post-exposure prophylaxis or PEP) The studies on this preventive treatment for bacterial infections are not definitive.
+This study showed the use of 200 mg of doxycycline within at most 72 hours after exposure reduced the overall incidence of STIs by half.
 This study included 554 Men who have sex with men.
 Infections occurred in 10.3% of doxy recipients and 29% of the placebo (no treatment) group.
 Initially it looks like the medicines reduce infections by about half.
 Protection appears to work best for gonorrhea, followed by chlamydia and syphilis.

 Please call the Doc Shop right away if you believe you have been exposed to any sexually transmitted disease.
 We will help you sort your risks and determine the best options for prevention or treatment.
 Call 913-362-0220.